- What’s Miracle Wand?

 It’s so easy!
 Here’s a quick YouTube tutorial

-To attach the dowel to the Miracle Wand cap: Put the cap on the dowel and tighten the screw.
+To attach a dowel to the Miracle Wand cap: Put the cap on the dowel and tighten the screw.

 If you have a tab top or grommet top curtain panel: Open the ring and slide it through the large hole at the top of the Miracle Wand cap, then slide the ring around the tab or grommet.